PSL 2019 – de Villiers, Smith to Play PSL, 8 Matches in Pakistan

 The 2019 edition of the Pakistan Super League will begin on February 14, 2019, and eight of the matches will be played in Pakistan as confirmed by the Pakistan Cricket Board.
 This call was taken on September 15 by the PCB and the PSL franchises after a meeting at the NCA.
 The last eight games of the 2019 PSL will be played in Pakistan, including the final which will be played in Karachi like last season.
-The season-finale will be held on March 17.
+PCB intends to hold three matches in Lahore while Karachi to host five matches including the season-finale that will be held on March 17.

 According to latest reports, the contract of Multan Sultans with Schon Properties Broker LLC has been terminated because of allegations of non-payment of dues.
 However, the team (renamed as the “The Sixth Team” for now) will continue to exist with the ownership said to transfer to the PCB.